13 of the Most Inspiring Weight Loss Stories on Instagram

 I fell in love with fitness

 “I used to look at all the weight loss stories and incredible transformations online and wish that could be me.
 At the time, I was at my highest weight ever and was often tired and unhappy.
 So in September 2018, I decided to use those transformations as inspiration for my own.
 I knew that I would need to change my lifestyle and that it would have to be something only I could do for myself.
 I started small by just counting my calories daily using the MyFitnessPal app.
 I was surprised to see how much I was really eating every day so I tried cutting them down a little bit.
 That helped me lose a few pounds.
 Then I started adding at least 30 minutes of exercise into my daily routine.
 Nothing crazy, just something to get me moving whether it would be the elliptical or walking at the park.
 Eventually, I wanted to try more vigorous workouts and I started challenging myself to try new things.
 I started to see positive results and developed a huge passion for the fitness lifestyle.
 Between my new passion and tracking my calories, I’ve lost over 50 pounds.” —@yomiduya (Naomi D.).
-Get motivated to move with these dance-inspired workouts don’t even feel like exercise.

 Small changes, every day, lead to big results